-Relocation of the Fern Bluff and Brushy Creek MUD waterlines was the first phase of construction, which began February 2020, and was completed this summer with the exception of the Fern Bluff MUD connection.
-The second phase of the project is construction of the bridge, which is anticipated to begin fall 2020 and wrap-up mid-2022.
+Relocation of the Fern Bluff and Brushy Creek MUD waterlines was the first phase of construction, which began February 2020, and was completed this fall.
+The second phase of the project is construction for the bridge, which began in September 2021 and is expected to wrap-up late 2022.
 The trail will be temporarily closed to bicyclists and pedestrians to maintain public safety during construction.